In this page

-The method used to define young people who are NEET using the APS is harmonised with an agreed UK methodology of deriving NEET estimates.
-More information can be found within the paper published by the Office for National Statistics.
+The method used to define young people who are NEET using the Annual Population Survey (APS) is harmonised with an agreed UK methodology of deriving NEET estimates.
+More information can be found within the paper published by the Office for National Statistics (ONS).

-The Department for Education (DfE) publishes estimates of 16 to 18 year old NEET rates for England using similar methodology to the SFR on an annual basis.
-The most recent Statistical Release provided 2019 provisional figures.
+The Department for Education (DfE) publishes estimates of 16 to 18 year old NEET rates for England (GOV.UK) using similar methodology to the SFR on an annual basis.
+The most recent statistical release provided 2020 provisional figures.
 Chart 7 shows a comparison of the English and Welsh estimates.
 England does not produce an equivalent measure for 19 to 24 year olds.

 Between 2005 and 2012 the proportion of 16 to 18 year olds who were NEET in England and Wales followed broadly similar trends, but with Wales having a larger proportion of 16 to 18 year olds NEET than England.
 From 2005, however, the proportion of 16 to 18 year olds who were NEET in Wales decreased until 2006, resulting in Wales having a similar proportion as England for 2005 and 2006.

-The provisional figures for 2019 show an increased gap between England and Wales, with the proportion of 16 to 18 year olds NEET in England increasing slightly to 6.6%.
-The difference in part reflects legislative changes in 2013/14 by the UK Government which increased the age to which all young people in England are required to remain in education or training.
+The provisional figures for 2020 show a slight decrease in gap between England and Wales.
+When interpreting trends, it should be noted that there were legislative changes in 2013/14 by the UK Government which increased the age to which all young people in England are required to remain in education or training.

 For both series, changes in trend need to be interpreted with a degree of caution, as changes could be attributed to sampling effects as well as real effects.